Shawn transitioned from finance to tech about three years ago and landed a job at Netlify and now at AWS!

 - You will get some mean comments

 Writing is a "friendcatcher", which means you can make new friends even when you sleep.
 It's all about building relationships and networking.
 I also find it gives me some positive karma.
 And!
-It landed me the job at AWS.
-I was in the interview, and like always, they research me right there on the spot.
-All my public writing popped up, which basically got me the job.
-It not only shows you're good at what you do but also how much you contribute and that you're well documented and passionate.
+It landed me a job at AWS.
+I was in the interview, and like always, they researched me right there on the spot.
+All my public writing popped up, which got me the job.
+It shows you're good at what you do and how much you contribute, and that you're well documented and passionate.

 Next up: Quickfire round!

-My former roommate had a cat, and I really miss the cat!
+My former roommate had a cat, and I miss the cat!

 Tea!
 Mainly Chinese tea, it is supposedly healthy.

 I'm an ambivert, but more the introvert kind.
-It takes a lot of energy from me to socialise.
+It takes a lot of energy from me to socialize.

 Singapore street vegetable rice!
 It's so good and super cheap!

 What kind of hobbies do you have besides tech?

 Watching movies, I recently watched Knives out, and love the plot thinking.
 I also was in a cappella group, but due to Covid, it's on a halt.